A Full Service SEC Filing Agent and Service Bureau, a Division of Electronic Publishing Services

 Can you convert PDF files to EDGAR?
 Do you take PDF files?

 Yes, we EDGARize PDF files.
 Generally, we can convert a text-based PDF file to an EDGAR file, however, we cannot directly EDGARize a PDF file of scanned images; we use OCR* to convert the images to text.
 We can also convert Powerpoint Presentations as well.
-Sample PowerPoint conversion to HTML.

 How much does it cost to file a 10-Q?